Shiro-Kuro/Gaianet-AI/README.md

 - **Storage**: 10GB

 **For Windows users**:
-* You need to install Ubuntu by enabaling wsl on your windows.
+* You need to install Ubuntu by enabaling wsl on your windows, or run ubuntu/linux distro through VM like Virtualbox or VMware.

 **For Linux/VPS users**:
 * You are good to go and keep going through the following guide.